 When you have a seed in front of you, you’re looking at the seed coat, or testa.
 Seed coats can be soft and thin (like beans) or fleshy and thick (like squash).

-Think of them as armor for the future plants inside; the seed coats protect against the elements until conditions present themselves in just the right manner for germination to take place.
+Think of the testa as armor for the future plants inside.
+Seed coats protect against the elements until external conditions present themselves in just the right manner for germination to take place.

 Seed coats are adapted to their environments, and they function as a barrier to damage or injury, heat or cold, bacteria or fungi, and even stomach acidity (if ingested by animals).